obijywk/hunttracker/README.md

   "https://app.slack.com/client/T0E2CSZ8F/".
 This is used for building deep links into Slack.
 - **SLACK_ACTIVITY_LOG_CHANNEL_NAME**: A Slack channel name (without the leading #) where puzzle creations etc. will be announced.
+- **SLACK_IGNORED_USER_IDS**: A comma-separated list of Slack user IDs to be ignored for the purposes of tracking channel membership.
+Useful for ignoring the "bot" user (who cannot be detected automatically, because they're not _really_ a bot, because they need to be able to create channels).
 - **HUNT_PREFIX**: A string that will be prepended to all generated puzzle channel names.
 - **PUZZLE_SHEET_TEMPLATE_URL**: A link to a Google Sheet that will be copied to create per-puzzle spreadsheets.
 It should be in a folder editable by the Google Cloud Platform